Rocket-Science-Development/pulsar_demo/README.md

         docker-compose up --build
     ```

-3. open a browser tab on `localhost:3000` and enter the grafana credentials set at the previous step
+3. Open a web browser and go to localhost:3000.
+Enter the Grafana credentials set in the previous step.

 ## Pulsar.ML Architecture